peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Use the EFloat version of this method instead.

-Generates a CBOR object from an arbitrary-precision binary floating-point number.
+Generates a CBOR object from an arbitrary-precision binary floating-point umber.

 <b>Parameters:</b>